 The Second Vatican Council is our foremost teaching document for the areas Dialogue and Unity.
 Three sections are of particular relevance.

-The Catholic Bishops Conference of England Wales in 2010 provided the document Meeting God in Friend and Stranger – Fostering respect and mutual understanding between religions.
-This document opens up to us the Church teaching in our context here in England and Wales.
+The Catholic Bishops' Conference of England Wales published Meeting God in Friend and Stranger in 2010.
+The document highlights the importance of fostering respect and mutual understanding between religions, exploring the Church's teaching in the context of England and Wales.

 ‘The Catholic Church embraces with hope the commitment to ecumenism as a duty of the Christian conscience enlightened by faith and guided by love, Jesus himself, at the hour of his Passion, prayed 'that they may all be one' (Jn 17:21).’

 Throughout our Diocese, Catholics are engaged in ecumenical and interfaith groups.
 Each of these groups is unique and most will have some aspect to their activity that involves working for the Common Good in their communities.
 Christian groups will share times of prayer together.
 Interfaith groups may come together to pray in their own traditions rather than specifically pray together.
 Such occasions are times of solidarity and deep respect.
-If you would like to make contact with a local group the Dialogue and Unity Adviser will be happy to help you.
+If you would like to make contact with a local group our Formation Team will be happy to help you.